Coaching For Executives: When Managers Open Up

 HHL Leipzig Graduate School of Management is a university-level institution and ranks amongst the leading international business schools.
 The goal of the oldest business school in German-speaking Europe is to educate effective, responsible and entrepreneurially-minded leaders.
 HHL stands out for its excellent teaching, its clear research focus, its effective knowledge transfer into practice as well as its outstanding student services.
 The courses of study include full and part-time Master in Management as well as MBA programs, a Doctoral program and Executive Education.
-In the Financial Times' Masters in Management Ranking in 2013 HHL's full-time M.Sc.
-Program was ranked number 9 in the world, while the part-time program ranked number 69 worldwide in the Executive MBA Ranking 2013 of the Financial Times.
-The international media outlet awarded HHL 1st place internationally for its 'Entrepreneurship' focus.
-Just a few months ago, Stifterverband für die Deutsche Wissenschaft (Founder's Association for German Science) honored HHL as one of the leading entrepreneurial universities in Germany.
+In the 2014 Financial Times' Masters in Management Ranking, HHL's full-time M.Sc.
+Program was ranked among the top 10 in Europe, while the part-time MBA Program was ranked number 6 in the 'Career Development' category in the 2014 Executive MBA Ranking of the Financial Times.
+According to the Financial Times, HHL ranks first in Germany and fifth globally for its entrepreneurship focus within the M.Sc. and EMBA programs.
 HHL is accredited by AACSB International. www.hhl.de

 EADA Business School (Escuela de Alta Dirección y Administración, EADA) is an international business school located in Barcelona.
 It offers programs for Master's, MBA and Executive Education.
 EADA's International Master in Management Program is ranked among the 30 best programs in the world by the Financial Times.
-This program has been ranked exceptionally high for career progress, with the Financial Times placing it 19th worldwide.
-The International Master in Finance Program ranks among the 20 best programs of its kind as well.
+The International Master in Finance Program ranks among the 30 best programs of its kind as well.
 In addition, EADA has been ranked among the top four business schools in Spain.
 In the 2013 Financial Times European Business School Ranking EADA reached 25th place.
 EADA is accredited by the AMBA and EQUIS. www.eada.edu